Zebras and Moonbeams

 Basque climber Joseba Larreategi made the 2nd ascent, myself the 3rd.

 A pithy overhanging start leads to sustained, dwindling finger jams up an overhanging plaque of rock.
 Some very cool kneebar beta was ferreted out by Peewee.
-Probably essential.
+Probably essential if you have bigger fingers.